CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 /// type=CR, answer=[tests/BindingMethods/MissingObjectAndOperatorInFetchAll.php], filename=[connection.php,student.php]

-Correct the code so that it outputs the strings `Successfully connected to the database.` and `7CarloPears1998-04-04M `.
+Correct the code so that it outputs the strings `Successfully connected to the database.` and `7 Carlo Pears 1998-04-04 M` in separate lines.

 ```php
 // connection.php